Great Basin National Park

 No Potable Water in Park Campgrounds

 There currently is no water available in any campground in Great Basin National Park.
-Water is available at some local businesses.
+Water is available at the Great Basin Visitor Center and some local businesses.

 More Info